Sentivity-ai/collectPosts/CLIENT_README.md

 print(data.head())
 ```

-That's it!
+Finito!
 Data drops directly into your script as a DataFrame.